 Conjunctions are the words used to connect clauses or sentences or to coordinate words in the same clause.
-Today we’ll learn two Russian conjunctions: A and И.
+Today we’ll learn three Russian conjunctions: И, A and НО.

 Conjunctions А and И are both translated as and.

 However, while И is a joining conjugation, А is a separating conjugation.
 Russians use the conjunction A for contraposition.